ayiezola/ayiezola.github.io/_posts/2026-03-09-Phishing-Page-Semakan-Tunai-Rahmah.md

 #### A. Technical Features:
 * **Session Pairing:** The script harvests `phone_code_hash` from the browser's storage.
 This value is required to complete the login process on the attacker's server.
 * **2FA Detection:** The code includes logic to detect if the victim has **Two-Factor Authentication** enabled.
-If `needs_2fa` is returned from the C2 server, the UI dynamically switches to harvest the victim's Cloud Password.
+If `needs_2fa` is returned from the C2 server, the UI dynamically switches to harvest the victim's Telegram Password.
 * **Data Exfiltration:** Data is packaged into a JSON object and sent via a custom `sendMessageToTelegram` function.

 **Captured Data Payload:**